osrf-migration/drcsim-wiki/DRC/Install.md

 1. Install drcsim package:

     A. In the case of using Ubuntu/Precise, choose between ROS/Groovy or ROS/Hydro:

         sudo apt-get install drcsim-groovy
         ... or ...
         sudo apt-get install drcsim-hydro

-  B. In the case of using Ubuntu/Quantal or Ubuntu/Raring use just drcsim package name:
+    B. In the case of using Ubuntu/Trusty use just drcsim package name:

         sudo apt-get install drcsim